Today's Articles

 Ahmad Jamal was born on this date in 1930.
 He was a Black jazz pianist.

-Born Frederick Russell Jones in Pittsburgh, PA., he was a professional musician since he was 11.
-In his early years (the late 1940s), Jamal joined trumpeter George Hudson's orchestra.
+Born Frederick Russell Jones in Pittsburgh, PA., Jamal has been a professional musician since he was 11.
+In his early years (the late 1940s), he joined trumpeter George Hudson's orchestra.
 Born to Baptist parents, he discovered Islam in his early 20s.
-While touring in Detroit in the 1940s and 1950s, he became interested in Islam and Islamic culture.
+While touring Detroit in the 1940s and 1950s, he became interested in Islam and Islamic culture.
 He converted to Islam and changed his name to Ahmad Jamal in 1950.

 The pianist formed his first trio, The Three Strings, in 1951.
 This trio consisted of piano, guitar, and bass.
 Erroll Garner's melodic technique was an early influence on him.
 While his crossover success might have buried his reputation in some jazz circles, Jamal's simplicity in his music had a major impact on late 1950s cool jazz.